There is an option now on your profile page

 - In Ratchet & Clank: A Crack in Time, Azimuth can deflect projectiles by spinning his double-sided wrench in front of him so fast it becomes a blur.

-- In Marvel vs Capcom 2, Sonson levitates and spins her staff in front of her to block attacks.
+- In Marvel vs. Capcom 2: New Age Of Heroes, Sonson levitates and spins her staff in front of her to block attacks.

 - In Valkyria Chronicles, Selvaria Bles' Valkyrian shield (which was modeled after a nautilus seashell and gyrates in a fashion that accentuates this) was used this way during a cutscene to send an armor-piercing tank shell off course.